AnotherLaughingMan/Zer0Talk-Releases/Audit.md

 ## Project Overview

-ZTalk (formerly P2PTalk) is a secure peer-to-peer messaging application built with Avalonia UI and .NET 9.
+Zer0Talk (formerly P2PTalk) is a secure peer-to-peer messaging application built with Avalonia UI and .NET 9.
 It features encrypted communication, contact management, identity verification, and a desktop interface using MVVM architecture.
 The app emphasizes local persistence, manual-save settings, and optional NAT traversal for connectivity.

 Primary components:
 - UI (Avalonia XAML) and ViewModels (MVVM)